r-lib/remotes/inst/README.markdown

 in R `Sys.setenv(R_REMOTES_STANDALONE="true")`) you can force remotes to operate in standalone mode and use only its internal R implementations.
 This will allow successful installation of these packages.

+### Environment variables

+* Setting `R_REMOTES_STANDALONE=true` forces remotes to work in standalone mode and avoid loading its optional dependencies (curl, git2 and pkgbuild currently.
+See "Standalone mode" above.

+* Setting `R_REMOTES_NO_ERRORS_FROM_WARNINGS=true` avoids stopping the
+  installation for warning messages.
+Warnings usually mean installation errors, so by default remotes stops for a warning.
+However, sometimes other warnings might happen, that could be ignored by setting this environment variable.

 ## License